Dreamtime: Revised Edition

 By: John Moriarty

 This is a revised and enlarged edition of John Moriarty’s first published work, which has been out of print since 1994.
-A Book of Revelations mediated by stories and personal excursions in literature, philosophy and sacred writings, Moriarty articulates the wisdom of humanity, drawing on cultural landscapes in India, China, Egypt, Australia, the Americas and Europe.
-Now recognized as a classic of spiritual writing, it enlarges our capacity for symbolic understanding in an age of millennial anxiety.
+A Book of Revelations mediated by stories and personal excursions in literature, philosophy and sacred writings, John Moriarty articulates the wisdom of humanity.
+He draws on cultural landscapes in India, China, Egypt, Australia, the Americas and Europe.
+The book is now recognized as a classic of spiritual writing.
+It enlarges our capacity for symbolic understanding in an age of millennial anxiety.

 ‘John Moriarty weaves an extraordinary tapestry of myths and memories, drawing on the riches of a dazzling variety of cultures to conjure up a personal vision of a world alive to spirituality.
 He has none of the dangerous certainty of the wide-eyed mystic and writes with grace and subtlety, an enthralling reminder that religion is supposed to be about openness, daring and humility.’